 Driving in Morocco is quite easy to organise and you shouldn’t be afraid of giving it a go.
 It does require some planning and I hope this post will give you the confidence to do it.
 Getting out to the countryside will give you a fantastic opportunity to discover some beautiful scenery.
 I also find that engaging with the locals feels a little more genuine when you are away from the hustle and bustle of the tourist towns.

-If you are looking for more information in order to start planning your trip to Morocco, I have a list of things you need to know.
-And if shopping is your thing, don’t miss my post on what to buy and how to haggle in Morocco.
+If you are looking for more information in order to start planning your trip to Morocco, read my posts about what to buy and how to haggle.
 Finally, don’t forget to visit the wonderful Marrakech.
-And if you are coming from the north, make sure Tangier and Chefchaouen are on your itinerary.
+And if you are coming from the north, make sure Tangier, Chefchaouen and Tetouan are on your itinerary.
 If you are looking to get off the beaten track, I recommend visiting the Spanish Enclaves and trying to get close to the Controversial Spanish Islands.

 Have you tried driving in Morocco?
 Tell me about it in the comments below!